AtharvaJadhav/DataMiningAssignment-Apache-Beam-Data-Engineering/README.md

 ## Assignment 1: Advanced EDA with D3.js

-## Objective: Perform an exhaustive exploratory data analysis (EDA) on a complex dataset from Kaggle using D3.js.
+**Objective**: Perform an exhaustive exploratory data analysis (EDA) on a complex dataset from Kaggle using D3.js.

 ## Tasks:
 - Pick a complex dataset from Kaggle.